tvooo/thesis/Research.md

   ~ A panel is a rectangular \ac{ui} area used to group together interface elements of similar functionality or other commonalities.
 Often, panels are used on the edges of application windows; if they are on the left or right side, they may be called *sidebar*.
 Panels that host a great number of program functionalities are often called *toolbar*.
 Some applications implement *dockable* panels, which can be moved around and snapped to different areas on the screen.
 Another common characteristic is that panels can be resized and *toggled*, i.e. shown and hidden, on demand.

 Status bar
   ~ The status bar is known from many programs, for example web browsers and word processors.
 It is a small bar (about one text line of height) at the bottom of the program window, usually spanning the whole window width.
-It is mainly used to display status information and quickly switch between different application modes (for example „insert“ and „overwrite“ in word processors).
+It is mainly used to display status information and quickly switch between different application modes (for example “insert” and “overwrite” in word processors).

 ### Interactional Patterns